-The first two years of operational monitoring confirmed usage of the bridge structures by Emus crossing the highway.
-Birds were detected on camera travelling in both an easterly and westerly direction below bridges at four locations.
-The use of the bridges south of Shark Creek (section 4) has increased over the two-year operational period and demonstrates regular crossings in the last 12 months from three bridges located over a 4 km section of highway.
+The first three years of operational monitoring confirmed usage of the bridge structures by Emus crossing the highway.
+Birds were detected on camera travelling in both an easterly and westerly direction below bridges at three locations, all in Section 4.
+The use of the three bridges in section 4 has increased each year over the three-year operational period and demonstrates regular east and west crossings in the last 12 months across a 4 km section of highway.
 The frequency of use is consistent with the high number of direct observations and higher emu density reported in this part of the project.
-The comparatively low number of crossings in the 12 months monitoring period in section 3 (i.e., one confirmed crossing) is related to the lower density of birds, but also may be reflective of the number of dogs present and also increasingly using the structures to cross the highway.
-An additional unconfirmed crossing along Mitchell Road is also inferred from the data and suggests that other road crossings may also be used in the future.
+In comparison, emus have not been captured using any of the crossing structures in section 3 in the last 12-month period, which is monitoring over a 15 km section of highway.
+The absence of crossings in the 12-month monitoring period in section 3 is consistent with the low density of emu activity and low occupation rate, and emu activity has not been reported on the west side of the high since February 2023.